Macular degeneration: Signs and symptoms

+Representation of normal vision (top) and vision affected by age-related macular degeneration (bottom).

 Early or intermediate AMD may be asymptomatic, or it may present with blurred or decreased vision in one or both eyes.
 This may manifest initially as difficulty with reading or driving (especially in poorly lit areas).
 Other symptoms of AMD include distortion of vision and blind spots (especially in and around the central visual field).

 Other signs and symptoms of macular degeneration include: